 Central Vancouver Island

-Between Parksville and Qualicum Beach is Morningstar Farm, home to Little Qualicum Cheeseworks and MooBerry Winery.
+Between Parksville and Qualicum Beach is Morningstar Farm, home to Little Qualicum Cheeseworks.
 There are many things to do on this heritage dairy farm: see how they make that yummy cheese, visit the farm animals, have a picnic and take a self-guided tour.
-Parents can shop in the FarmGate store and taste some wine and cheese samples!
+Parents can shop in the FarmGate store and taste some cheese samples!